funnygeeker/micropython-easydisplay/README.md

 ### Usage
 - Please refer to the source code comments.（The comments section is written in Chinese and may need translation in order to read.）

+### Note
+For images in the `dat` format, make sure that they do not exceed the screen display area when using non-framebuffer driver modes.
+Otherwise, the image may not be displayed correctly.

 ### Example Code
 ```python
 # This is an example of usage